mine37388/Groupmod/README.md

 ##Usage

-To add user to group to grant SSH access, execute the script as below
+To add user to group to grant SSH access, execute the script as below with replacing \<username\> with the actual name of the user.

 ./usermod -g \<username\>